 The benefits extend to your company and your customers.
 Your company will be more flexible and will have access to experts in the field you may not be able to afford in-house.
 If you were to handle tech support on your own, you would have to locate, hire and train employees.
 These employees will need to be available to clients at all hours, which means there may be times when they are idle but they won’t be able to handle other duties.
 Alternatively, you will have to pull employees from other responsibilities to help handle heavy call volume in the tech support department.

-With tech support, the vendor company handles the hiring and training and are responsible for making sure your customers are handled properly.
+With tech support, the vendor company manages the hiring and training and is responsible for making sure your customers are handled properly.
 If your company needs more agents on a specific shift or has fluctuating needs, it is up to the agency to handle the scheduling.
 You only pay for the work the agents handle for your company.

 Your customers will receive benefits as well.
-The vendor company is an expert in its field and it will be able to offer a variety of services, many of which you may not be able to afford in-house.
+The vendor company is an expert in its field.
+It is able to deliver services compliant to the SLA Contract and is able to offer a variety of services, many of which you may not be able to afford in-house.
 This offers your customers specialized services, which will increase their satisfaction and loyalty to your company.

 That is a question only you can answer.
 The best way to start searching for an answer to this question is to analyze all of your business processes.
 Which ones seem to cost the most money and take the most time with the least benefit?